 This variability in lower-central vowel quality is not a recent phenomenon.
-For the old prestige accent Received Pronunciation (R.P.), Daniel Jones described the STRUT vowel as ʌ, “the HALF-OPEN BACK UNROUNDED vowel” (An Outline of English Phonetics; I’m using the downloadable first American edition of 1922).
+For the old prestige accent Received Pronunciation (RP), Daniel Jones described the STRUT vowel as ʌ, “the HALF-OPEN BACK UNROUNDED vowel” (An Outline of English Phonetics; I’m using the downloadable first American edition of 1922).
 This is Jones producing his secondary cardinal 6, [ʌ]:

-His own STRUT vowel sounds more central:
+His own STRUT vowel sounds more central, [ʌ̈]:

 If all efforts to obtain the precise sound ʌ fail, the best substitute is a, which bears a considerable resemblance to ʌ, and is actually used as a substitute for it in some English dialects (including London).

-(The old R.P. æ became so stigmatized – or ridiculized – that even the Queen gradually shifted hers, as famously reported by Jonathan Harrington of the University of Munich.)
+I agree with Jones’s pragmatic desire to help foreign learners, but [a] is no longer recommendable for STRUT, since it has become the contemporary TRAP vowel, thanks to the Anticlockwise Vowel Shift which differentiates contemporary SSB from RP.
+(The old RP æ became so stigmatized – or ridiculized – that even the Queen gradually shifted hers, as famously reported by Jonathan Harrington of the University of Munich.)

-The less posh speakers of southern England have remained relatively conservative, retaining a STRUT vowel like Princess Elizabeth’s.
+The less posh speakers of southern England have remained relatively conservative, retaining for STRUT the [ɐ] quality we heard from Princess Elizabeth.
 Here’s Kirk Norcross, from The Only Way Is Essex, saying “I was a bit gutted actually… I would love to do…”:

 It varies slightly in quality according to its position in the word, being distinctly opener when final…